Family planning: Forced sterilization

 Compulsory or forced sterilization programs or government policy attempt to force people to undergo surgical sterilization without their freely given consent.
-People from marginalized communities are at most risk of forced sterilization.
+People from marginalized communities are at the most risk of forced sterilization.
 Forced sterilization has occurred in recent years in Eastern Europe (against Roma women), and in Peru (during the 1990s against indigenous women).
 China's one-child policy was intended to limit the rise in population numbers, but in some situations and periods involved coercion, like forced abortion and sterilisation.

 Sexual violence

 Rape can result in a pregnancy.
 Rape can occur in a variety of situations, including war rape, forced prostitution, marital rape, and more.

-Rape is traumatic, and can cause many difficulties, especially for the mother.
+Rape is traumatic and can cause many difficulties, especially for the mother.
 This can include the decision on whether or not to go through with abortion, adoption, or to just raise the child, all of which can affect the mother psychologically.
 Plus, the mother would be subject to medical treatments, such as testing for any Sexually Transmitted Diseases (STDs) and checking for overall well-being and mental, emotional, and physical health.

 In Rwanda, the National Population Office has estimated that between 2,000 and 5,000 children were born as a result of sexual violence perpetrated during the genocide, but victims' groups gave a higher estimated number of over 10,000 children.